Atlas-OS/docs/docs/getting-started/reverting-atlas.md

 ## :material-desktop-classic: Continue with setup

-You should now be at the regular Windows initial setup, back on stock Windows.
+You should now be at the regular Windows initial setup and back on stock Windows.

 --8<-- "installation.md:oldinstall"